benOhara-2705/BnB-Tech/README.md

 # BnB-Tech
-This project was created by Brent C Forge and Ben 0'Hara for the process of creating a website using Agile.
+This project was created by Brent C Forge and Ben O'Hara for the process of creating a website using Agile.